UU-Human-Evolution/1MB438/Lab_0.extra.pipelines.md

 # Running the programs

 Let's pretend that we want to run an exome sequencing analysis using [high-throughput sequencing](https://en.wikipedia.org/wiki/DNA_sequencing#High-throughput_methods) data, also called Next Generation Sequencing (NGS) data.
 This kind of sequencing takes the DNA from many identical cells, fragments DNA molecules into smaller pieces (like 500-1000bp each), sequence these fragments individually (called *reads*), and then use the computer to assemble the fragmented sequences (*reads*) together to form the whole sequence of the original DNA molecules.
-The reason we have to fragment the pieces and lay this multi-million piece puzzle is that we don't yet have seqcuencing techniques that can read a whole genome from start to end.
+The reason we have to fragment the pieces and lay this multi-million piece puzzle is that we don't yet have sequencing techniques that can read a whole genome from start to end.

 The only difference between a [exome sequencing](https://en.wikipedia.org/wiki/Exome_sequencing) and a [whole genome sequencing](https://en.wikipedia.org/wiki/Whole_genome_sequencing) is that we limit the DNA we sequence to the known exomes of the organism we sequence.
 In humans this is about 1% of the whole genome, making it much cheaper to sequence per sample.
 With the same amount of sequencing you can analyze 100 exome samples per whole genome sample.
 The downside is that we only look at the areas we think are exomes.
 Any differences between the samples outside of the exome areas we have defined will be missed.
 Other than that, they are analyzed pretty much the same way.